11 Reasons of Resurfacing Passive Aggressive Behaviours Under Emotional Strain

 Can resurfacing of passive aggressive behaviours ever be healthy or adaptive?

 In general, it’s not a healthy communication style.
-But in very constrained environments (e.g., where open conflict is dangerous), some may use indirect methods as a temporary coping tool.
+But in very constrained environments (e.g., where open conflict is dangerous), some may resort to indirect methods as a temporary coping mechanism.
 Over time, however, it tends to undermine Trust and well-being.